astropy/astropy/docs/development/releasing.rst

 #.
 If there are any issues in the Github issue tracker that are labeled
    ``affects-dev`` but are issues that apply to this release, update them to ``affects-release``.
-Similarly, if any issues remain open for this release, re-assign them to the next relevant mileston.
+Similarly, if any issues remain open for this release, re-assign them to the next relevant milestone.

 #.
 Create a github milestone for the next bugfix version, move any remaining
    issues from the version you just released, and close the milestone.
-When releasing a major release, close the last milestone on the previous maintanance branch, too.
+When releasing a major release, close the last milestone on the previous maintenance branch, too.

 #.
 Notify the Conda Distribution Maintainer and the Continuous Integration
    maintainer about the new release.
 Typically, you should wait to make sure